Ned Beatty: Personal life and death

 Beatty was married four times.
 His first wife was Walta Chandler; they were married from 1959 until 1968 and had four children.
 His second wife was actress Belinda Rowley; they were married from 1971 to 1979 and had two children.
 His third wife was Dorothy Adams "Tinker" Lindsay; they were married from June 28, 1979, to March 1998 and had two children.
 His fourth wife was Sandra Johnson; they were married on November 20, 1999, and lived in Los Angeles, California.
 They also maintained a residence in Karlstad, Minnesota.

 Beatty was not related to fellow Hollywood star Warren Beatty, also born in 1937.
 When asked if they were related, Beatty had been known to joke that Warren was his "illegitimate uncle".

 On June 29, 2012, Beatty attended a 40th anniversary screening of Deliverance at Warner Bros., with Burt Reynolds, Ronny Cox and Jon Voight.

 He supported Jesse Jackson's 1988 presidential campaign.

-Beatty died at his home in Los Angeles, on June 13, 2021, at the age of 83.
+Beatty died of natural causes in his sleep at his home in Los Angeles, California on June 13, 2021, at the age of 83, and he was cremated with his ashes given to his widow.